Conditional mean dimension: Conditional mean topological dimension

 \subsection{Mean dimension of fibers}

 Given a finite open cover $\cU$ of $X$, for any closed subset $K$ of $X$, denote by $\cU|_K$ the finite open cover of $K$ restricted from $\cU$, i.e. $\cU|_K=\{U\cap K: U \in \cU\}$.
-Taking advantage of $\Gamma$-invariance of $X$, in the spirit of Bowen \cite{Bowen71}, we can similarly consider the mean dimension of $K$.
+Taking advantage of $\Gamma$-invariance of $X$, we can similarly consider the mean dimension of $K$ as \cite[Section 1.5]{Gromov99T} and Tsukamoto \cite[Remark 4.7]{Tsukamoto08}.

 \begin{definition} Fix a {\it F{\o}lner sequence} $\cF:=\{F_n\}_{n\geq 1}$ of $\Gamma$, i.e. for any $s \in \Gamma$, $|sF_n\Delta F_n|/|F_n|$ converges to $0$ as $n$ goes to the infinity.
 We define the {\it mean dimension of $K$ } as